Nike’s Generic Competitive Strategies & Growth Strategies

 Differentiation is Nike’s primary generic strategy for building business competitive advantages and profitability.
 The strategic objective is to develop products whose unique qualities differentiate them from competing sporting goods.
 In this generic competitive strategy, Nike products represent exclusivity or uniqueness, while targeting the entire market.
 For example, the company’s trendy and sporty sneakers allude to celebrity or professional sports, while catering to the average customer.
 For successful implementation, this generic strategy requires support from Nike’s marketing mix or 4Ps, in terms of the product mix and advertising involving celebrities.
 Differentiation emphasizes exclusivity and uniqueness of products, and helps the company compete in the sporting goods industry.
 This generic strategy builds up the business competitive advantages and strengths specified in the SWOT analysis of Nike Inc. Also, this generic competitive strategy relates to the intensive growth strategy of product development, as described below in this article.

 Differentiation focus is another generic competitive strategy applied in Nike’s operations.
 This generic strategy is similar to the differentiation strategy, in terms of uniqueness or exclusivity of the sporting goods brand and products.
 However, in differentiation focus, Nike’s strategic objective is to target buyers in a subset or segment of the global sporting goods market.
-For example, the company has shoes that are especially designed for soccer and football, featuring studs not suitable for use on streets.
+For example, the company has shoes that are especially designed for soccer and football, featuring studs not suitable for use on the streets.
 Such focus is achieved through research and development, with this generic competitive strategy associating Nike brands to athletic use.
 The generic strategy of differentiation focus influences product development, which is one of Nike’s intensive growth strategies for enhancing its products’ competitive advantages.

 Cost leadership involves the strategic objective of minimizing Nike’s production costs to maximize profit margins.
 The company implements this generic strategy by outsourcing to low-cost contract manufacturers, such as those located in Asia.
 This strategic approach, combined with the relatively high selling prices of Nike products, leads to competitive advantage through increased profit margins.
 The cost leadership generic competitive strategy strengthens the business against aggressive competitors, such as Adidas and Puma, as well as local footwear and apparel businesses.
-The Porter’s Five Forces analysis of Nike Inc. indicates that competition is a major external force influencing the company’s strategies, including its intensive growth strategies.
+The Five Forces analysis of Nike Inc. indicates that competition is a major external force influencing the company’s strategies, including its intensive growth strategies.

 Intensive Growth Strategies of Nike Inc. (Ansoff Matrix)